 Making Sense of OTC Swaps, SEFs and Central Clearing

-The evolution of the OTC Swaps Market began following the Dodd-Frank Wall Street Reform and Consumer Protection Act, when the CFTC adopted regulations to reduce OTC derivatives market risk, and directed the largest segments of the OTC swaps market to transition from a multi-lateral trading model to a Central Counter Party (CCP) model whereby swaps are traded on either a designated contract market (DCM) or a swap execution facility (SEF), centrally cleared by a clearinghouse, and reported to a trade data repository.
+The evolution of the OTC Swaps Market when the CFTC adopted regulations to reduce OTC derivatives market risk.
+They directed the largest segments of the OTC swaps market to transition from a multi-lateral trading model to a Central Counter Party (CCP) model whereby swaps are traded on either a designated contract market (DCM) or a swap execution facility (SEF), centrally cleared by a clearinghouse, and reported to a trade data repository.

 After the course you will be able to: